dgaydukov/cert-aws/sa/files/sa.md

 Materialized view:
 * simple - just a wrapper on top of query
 * materiazlied - temporary table
-Oracle RAC (Real Application Cluster) - shared-everything db cluster technology from Oracle, allows single db (a set of data files) to be concurrently accessed many db server instances.
+Oracle RAC (Real Application Cluster) - shared-everything db cluster technology from Oracle, allows single db (a set of data files) to be concurrently accessed by many db server instances.
 Currently RAC is not supported by RDS, but you can deploy it in ec2.
 In this case for backup you have to create a script to create/store ebs snapshots.
 [Aurora can be used as managed service instead of Oracle RAC](https://aws.amazon.com/blogs/database/amazon-aurora-as-an-alternative-to-oracle-rac)
 External replication (you can make both RDS & Aurora to replicate to external):